On behalf of The Law Offices of Mary Ann Beaty, PC posted in Divorce on Wednesday, December 10, 2014.

 When divorcing couples are able to maintain a calm, civil discourse and they still have a baseline level of trust in one another, collaborative law may help address this concern.
 In a collaborative law divorce, each spouse will maintain legal representation, just as is typically the case in a litigated divorce.
 The difference is that the lawyers are given the primary task of cooperating together to reach a settlement.
 This generally facilitates a less antagonistic atmosphere and helps minimize negative emotions family members experience.

 There are, however, scenarios where collaborative law will not be a feasible option.
-Situations involving physical or emotion abuse, one or more partners’ abuse of illicit substances, criminal convictions and similar scenarios all may compromise the kind of equal, open, trusting dialogue collaborative law requires.
+Situations involving physical or emotional abuse, one or more partners’ abuse of illicit substances, criminal convictions and similar scenarios all may compromise the kind of equal, open, trusting dialogue collaborative law requires.
 Our Dallas collaborative law page has more information for readers with further questions.
 Many will also find that it’s worth discussing with a legal representative for specific, personalized advice.